 Current projects supported by the pharmaceutical industry: (Spring 2022)

 - Our online medical education work is supported by grants from AstraZeneca, Alnylam, Sanofi and Bristol Myers Squibb.
 These companies either have or are developing treatments for heart failure, cardiomyopathy or amyloidosis.
 These companies have not influenced the content of our online education and we will not be sharing any data collected via our online learning platform with these companies.

 - Our recent peripartum cardiomyopathy campaign 2021 was supported by Novartis, a company that provides a medication for heart failure.
 Novartis did not have any influence over the nature or content of this awareness campaign.
 We shared the outcomes of the campaign with Novartis as part of its funding agreement.
-Novartis have agreed to fund the charity's next campaign due to be launched later this year.
+Novartis have agreed to fund the charity's next campaign due to be launched in the Spring of 2022.

 - The charity's advocacy project is partly funded by a charitable trust and partly by the Pfizer, a company that is developing treatments for amyloidosis.
 Pfizer has not influenced the aims or objectives of our policy work.